intel/vpx-image-transport/README.md

 Firstly your ROS node should publish the `sensor_msg::Image` message through the image_transport.
 For more details on how to write your codes to publish through image_transport, please refer to the [image transport wiki](http://wiki.ros.org/image_transport).

-After you successfully hook up the `sensor_msg::Image` message with image_transport, the vpx_image_transport plugin will be loaded automatically by image_transport and the WebM/VPX encoded data stream will be published at `<image_topic_name>/vpx`.
+After you successfully hook up the `sensor_msg::Image` message with image_transport, the Image Transport for VPx plugin will be loaded automatically by image_transport and the WebM/VPX encoded data stream will be published at `<image_topic_name>/vpx`.

 ### Subscribe to WebM/VPX Data Stream